Yan Hui: Life

 Yan Hui was a native of the state of Lu.
 His father Yan Wuyou (Yan Lu) was one of the earliest disciples of Confucius.
 Yan Hui was about 30 years younger than Confucius, and became a student of the Master at a young age.

 Yan Hui was Confucius' favorite disciple.
 "After I got Yan Hui," Confucius remarked, "the disciples came closer to me."
 We are told that once, when he found himself on the Nang hill with Yan Hui, Zilu, and Zigong, Confucius asked them to tell him their different aims, and he would choose between them.
 Zilu began, and when he had done, the master said, "It marks your bravery."
 Zigong followed, on whose words the judgment was, "They show your discriminating eloquence."
 At last came Yan Hui, who said, "I should like to find an intelligent king and sage ruler whom I might assist.
 I would diffuse among the people instructions on the five great points, and lead them on by the rules of propriety and music, so that they should not care to fortify their cities by walls and moats, but would fuse their swords and spears into implements of agriculture.
 They should send forth their flocks without fear into the plains and forests.
 There should be no sunderings of families, no widows or widowers.
 For a thousand years there would be no calamity of war.
 Yu would have no opportunity to display his bravery, or Ts'ze to display his oratory."
 The master pronounced, "How admirable is this virtue!"

 Death

 When Yan Hui was twenty-nine, his hair was all white.
-He died at an early age.
+He died some time after.

-Given his age and accounts, it was suspected that Yan was one of the first recorded cases of progeria.